 You somehow felt secure in his shop - it exuded a certain confidence and professionalism, something which you would look for in such an important profession.

 If you needed to wait for a prescription there was a seat, however there was always such a mix of interesting goods in the shop and other customers that sometimes you didn't mind waiting.

-It sold an interesting array of perfumes, salts, talcum powders, cough sweets and small penny lollipops -were they there to help the medicine go down?
+It sold an interesting array of perfumes, salts, talcum powders, cough sweets and small penny lollipops - to help the medicine go down?
 The chemists' shops at that time had a certain pleasant smell about them.

 Martin Davidson’s mother (from further down Oxgangs Avenue) worked there; she was a glamorous woman with blonde hair - she was a very friendly woman, but someone who could also be sensitive combined with great customer care - an asset to the business.
-Although I haven't thought of Mrs Davidson in over four decades it's strange the impact and impression that people can make on you as children and remain with one all these years later.
+Although I haven't thought of Mrs Davidson in over four decades it's strange the impact and impression that people can make on you as children and still remain with you all these years later.